lawrennd/slides/diagrams/ml/kmeans_clustering_000.md

-Data set to be analyzed.
-Initialize cluster centres.
+Data set to be analysed and initialise cluster centres.